Wireless GPS Tracker Installation

 2. Installation Considerations

-Consider these points to make your unpowered asset tracker.
+Consider these points prior to installing your wireless GPS tracker.
 If unsure, get instructions specific to your device.

 1. Power the unit on and view it in your account before mounting on an asset such as a trailer or generator.
 It may require being left in the sun for a day to get an initial charge.

-2. Place the solar tracker vertically in a way to get as much sun as possible in all weather conditions.
+2. Place solar trackers vertically in a way to get as much sun as possible in all weather conditions.
 Dirt, snow, and ice can buildup over time and reduce the charging capability if mounted flat.

-Note: The 5500c works on 4 AA lithium-ion batteries which must be changed before they go dead.
+Note: The 5500c wireless GPS tracker works on 4 AAA lithium-ion batteries which must be changed before they go dead.
 Once dead, you will no longer know where the asset is in order to change the batteries.
-The system send emails when 20% battery life remains.
+The system sends emails when 20% battery life remains.
 It is your responsibility to ensure you are receiving emails from @fleetistics.com and @myfleetistics.com.
 Changing them annually is best practice before they die.

 • Test the solar GPS device before deploying to the field